BibleResearch/bibleresearch.github.io/content/posts/jesus-on-forgiveness-matthew.md

 #### Thoughts

 Wow!
 "My heavenly Father will also do the same to you, if each of you does not forgive his brother from your heart."
 What does Jesus mean by "do the same to you"?
 From the parable, this means "And his lord, moved with anger, handed him over to the torturers until he should repay all that was owed him.".
-Combining the two, Jesus is saying: My heavenly father will hand you over to the torturers until you should repay all that you owe Him, if each of you does not forgive his brother from your heart.
+Combining the two, Jesus is saying something like:

+> My heavenly father will hand you over to the torturers until you should repay all that you owe Him, if each of you does not forgive his brother from your heart.

 There are serious consequences for unforgiveness!
 What are these consequences?
 Some suggest purgetory, others suggest Jesus is referring to temporal punishment.
 I'm not sure, but clearly there are consequences for a lack of forgiveness.